-It’s always good to bring a light, refreshing meal into regular rotation.
-Our favorite?
-Fish and a hearty salad.
-Simple Baked Salmon with Kale Salad just kinda hits the spot when I’m tired of soup.
+Looking for a light, refreshing meal to bring into regular rotation?
+How about fish and a hearty salad?
+Simple Baked Salmon with Kale Salad just kinda hits the spot when you’re tired of winter meals.

-Salmon tends to be our go-to because it’s pretty easy to find wild-caught frozen salmon year round.
-But if salmon isn’t your thing, you can totally still make this with your choice of protein — be it beef, chicken, pork, plant-based protein (tofu and tempeh), or other types of fish.
+Salmon tends to be the go-to because it’s pretty easy to find wild-caught frozen salmon year round.
+But if salmon isn’t your thing, you can still make this with your choice of protein — be it beef, chicken, pork, plant-based protein (tofu and tempeh), or other types of fish.

 But forget about the salmon for a bit, because the real star here is the citrus.
-Winter is the season of citrus, and I welcome it with open arms.
+Winter is the season of citrus, so why not welcome it with open arms.
 So many different types of oranges, grapefruit, tangerines, lemons, limes, and more!
-It’s glorious and I use every meal as an attempt to add more citrus into my day.
-This kale salad is full of good-for-you ingredients and drizzled with a bright and refreshing Blood Orange Mint Dressing.
+It’s glorious and you can use every meal as an attempt to add more citrus into your day.
+This kale salad is full of yummy ingredients and drizzled with a bright and refreshing Blood Orange Mint Dressing.

 You’ll feel so good after eating this!
 And it’s delicious.
-Eating the rainbow is never a bad thing.
-I added blueberries, the superfood darling.
-I know they’re not in season where I live, but oh my goodness, they are such sweet little gems!
-I couldn’t resist.
-I also love the fresh crunch of raw cucumber and pepitas, and the pungency of the red onion.
+You’ll love the fresh crunch of raw cucumber and pepitas, and the pungency of the red onion.
+If you can find them, try blueberries too.
 There’s a whole lotta flavors going on — and then there’s the avocado!
 So creamy and decadent.

-I also believe simple food is the best kind of food.
+Simple food really is the best kind of food.
 It’s not fussy.
-It relies on really good ingredients and easy, straight forward cooking.
+It relies on excellent ingredients and easy, straight forward cooking.
 Salmon is so good seasoned with just a sprinkle of salt and fresh ground black pepper, a drizzle of olive oil, and a squeeze of lemon or splash of vinegar, if that’s more your thing.
 That’s really all it needs here.
-I prefer baking to frying, but if you don’t feel like turning on the stove, you can certainly cook the salmon (or your protein of choice) on the stovetop.
+And if you don’t feel like turning on the oven, you can certainly cook the salmon (or your protein of choice) on the stovetop.

-As for the greens, I know some people are tired of kale, kale, kale.
-But I lived for so many years thinking of kale as a garnish for the local fast food condiment station, that I’m still catching up.
-So forgive me for being all about the kale.
-(I really do love it though!)
-You can pick your favorite leafy green as the base for the salad, whatever that is.
-I also love the peppery flavor of arugula, or mild spiciness of watercress with the sweet and tart flavors of the citrus and other ingredients.
+As for the greens, you can pick your favorite leafy green as the base for the salad, whatever that is.
+Kale is what is used here.
+The peppery flavor of arugula, or mild spiciness of watercress would also go well with the sweet and tart flavors of the citrus and other ingredients.
 And you know what else?
 If it’s not salad to you unless there’s cheese in it, by all means add a sprinkle on top.
 A salty feta or creamy crumbled goat cheese would work really well here.
-I’m looking out for you dairy lovers!

-Now let’s talk about this dressing because I predict it’s going to become one of your favorites.
+Now let’s talk about this dressing because it’s going to become one of your favorites.
 Fresh squeezed blood orange juice and mint are a perfect dressing combo.
-I love it so much, I drizzle it all over the salad and the salmon.
+You can drizzle it all over the salad and the salmon.
 And on the quinoa too.
 Totally acceptable.

-By the way, because the blood orange juice is sweet and not very acidic, I add a little lemon juice to balance things out.
+Because the blood orange juice is sweet and not very acidic, you’ll add a little lemon juice to balance things out.
 But because it’s not as tart as vinegar, it doesn’t need quite as much oil to tame it.
-So I guess you say this is a little lighter than most dressings too.
-That adds even more to its charm.
+So this is a little lighter than most dressings.

 Simple Baked Salmon with Kale Salad